 In the UK Cocaine was made illegal by the Dangerous Drugs Act 1920 and it is now classed as a Class A drug controlled by the Misuse of Drugs Act 1971.
-For possession, punishment is up to 7 years in prison, an unlimited fine or both.
-Supply and production of cocaine carries punishment up to life in prison, an unlimited fine or both.
+For possession, the punishment is up to 7 years in prison, an unlimited fine or both.
+Supply and production of cocaine carry punishments up to life in prison, an unlimited fine or both.

 Medical use as a local anaesthetic is legal in the UK.

 The misuse of cocaine can lead to several psychological, physical and behavioural symptoms.
 If you recognise the following behaviours in yourself, this may suggest that you have an untreated cocaine addiction: